Marc Holzer: Published works

-He is the founder and editor in chief of Public Performance and Management Review, co-editor of the American Review of Public Administration, and editor in chief of the journals Chinese Public Administration Review, and Public Voices: A Journal of Artistic, Humanistic, and Reflective Expression (PV).
+He has been the founder and editor in chief of Public Performance and Management Review, co-editor of the American Review of Public Administration, and editor in chief of the journals Chinese Public Administration Review, and Public Voices: A Journal of Artistic, Humanistic, and Reflective Expression (PV).
 He previously served as editor in chief of the International Review of Public Administration (the journal of the Korean Association of Public Administration).
 He has also edited the ASPA Classics Book Series (1999) and the Public Solutions Books Series (2014).
-He is the founder of the Virtual Museum of Public Service (2014) and the Public Administration Gateway (2015).
-Holzer's more than 600 scholarly publications include: 75 Books and Monographs; Editorship of four journals and several book series, comprising 300+ volumes/issues; Editorship/Co-Editorship of 23 Journal Symposia; and Authorship/Co-Authorship of 78 Articles in Peer-Reviewed Journals.
+He is the founder of the Virtual Museum of Public Service (2014).
+Holzer's more than 600 scholarly publications include: 80 Books and Monographs; Editorship of four journals and several book series, comprising 300+ volumes/issues; Editorship/Co-Editorship of 23 Journal Symposia; and Authorship/Co-Authorship of 78 Articles in Peer-Reviewed Journals.
 In addition, Holzer has served as the chair of almost fifty doctoral dissertations in public administration and global affairs.

 Associations

-Holzer is a past president of the American Society for Public Administration (ASPA, 2000–2001), and currently chairs the ASPA Endowment.
-He is the founder or co-founder of a number of organizations, networks and publications, including: the School of Public Affairs and Administration, Rutgers University-Newark (2006); the National Center for Public Performance (1974); the E-Governance Institute (2005); Annual Productivity and Performance Conferences (1974); Sino-U.S. Public Administration Conferences (2002–present); Northeast Conference on Public Administration (NECoPA) (2012); and ASPA sections on Korea, China and Humanities/Arts.
+Holzer is a past president of the American Society for Public Administration (ASPA, 2000–2001), and chaired the ASPA Endowment.
+He is the founder or co-founder of a number of organizations, networks and publications, including: the School of Public Affairs and Administration, Rutgers University-Newark (Founding Dean, 2006-2016); the National Center for Public Performance (1974-2021); the E-Governance Institute (2005); Annual Productivity and Performance Conferences (1974-2026); Sino-U.S. Public Administration Conferences (2002–present); Northeast Conference on Public Administration (NECoPA) (2012); and ASPA sections on Korea, China and Humanities/Arts.